top of page

 The first step is becoming aware that we have them, and what they are.
 What do we tell ourselves about us, others, or the world when a situation doesn't go our way?
 What do we believe about people or life or the world that narrows our viewpoint?

-Once we start learning what are limiting beliefs are, the next step is to question and challenge them.
+Once we start learning what our limiting beliefs are, the next step is to question and challenge them.
 When a limiting belief comes up for you, ask yourself, "Is this really true, or is this the story I'm telling myself?"

 Once you question, you can begin to challenge that belief IRL.
 Perhaps you have the limiting belief that people are unkind.
 Go out of your way to notice when people are kind to you.
 Start unraveling the story, and you'll begin to see that your limiting beliefs aren't necessarily true.